Tecktron/html-partials-compiler/README.md

 ### Commands

+Inject a json blob into a script, minified for production.
 This demo uses the [json-minify package](https://www.npmjs.com/package/json-minify).
-Inject a json blob into a script, minified for production.

 File: `./settings/homepage.json`
 ```
 {
-    "message": "Some useful settings"
+    "message": "Some useful settings",
+    "selected": [
+        "one",
+        "two",
+        "four"
+    ]
 }
 ```